Causey Farm

 • Guided Nature Walk and more!

-Children of all ages should bring a packed lunch and drink.
-Children over 7 should wear their oldest clothes and shoes (wellies if possible).
+Family Fun Tip:– Children should wear their oldest clothes and shoes (wellies if possible).
 They should also bring a change of clothes, a towel and plastic bag for bringing home dirty clothes.

 • Bodhrán Session